sky1456723/BERT-non-text/README.md

 # Envrionment
 All the package version are listed in the `requirements.txt` files.
-The files produced by `pip freeze`.
 The basic packages used are the following:
 ```
 transformers=3.1.0
 torch=1.6.0
 numpy=1.19.1
 scipy=1.5.2
-sklearn=0.23.2
+sklearn
+pandas
+protobuf=3.20.0
 tensorboardX=2.1
 tqdm=4.48.2
 pretty_midi=0.2.9
 ```

+Recommandation: You can pull the docker image `sky1456723/handover:dna` and `pip install -r requirements.txt` in the docker container to prepare the environment.

 # Data preparation
 ## GLUE